-Due to the impact of inflation, especially upon the airline industry, the Western Interstate Commission for Higher Education (WICHE) will provide each intern in the 2023-2024 cohort with a $2000 payment to offset increased relocation costs.
+Due to the impact of inflation, especially upon the airline industry, the Western Interstate Commission for Higher Education (WICHE) will provide each intern who matches to Guam-PIC in the 2024-2025 cohort with a $2000 payment to offset increased relocation costs.

-The payment shall be made within 45 days of orientation.
+The payment shall be made within 45 days of internship orientation.

 The Guam Psychology Internship Consortium’s (Guam-PIC) aim is to prepare, train, and retain psychologists to provide culturally competent collaborative health care for the underserved and diverse people of Guam.